Causal Retrieval with Semantic Consideration: Related Work

 \subsection{Causal Relationship Identification}

-Recent works in causal discovery with LLMs focus on identifying cause-effect relationships by leveraging causal graphs. \citet{causalparrotslargelanguage} introduces a framework for causal discovery, where LLMs can return causal graphs through conditional independence statements.
-Similarly, \citet{zhang2024causal} introduce a RAG-based approach for causal graph recovery, dynamically retrieving domain-specific text chunks and inferring relationships between factors using LLMs.
+Recent works in causal discovery with LLMs focus on identifying cause-effect relationships by leveraging causal graphs.
+A framework for causal discovery is introduced in Causal Parrots~\citep{causalparrotslargelanguage}, where LLMs can return causal graphs through conditional independence statements.
+Zhang et al. \cite{zhang2024causal} proposes LACR, a retrieval-augmented method that leverages LLMs to recover causal graphs from text.
+Using retrieved evidence, the method infers structural relationships among variables.
+Similarly, CausalRAG \cite{wang-etal-2025-causalrag} incorporates causal graphs into the retrieval process to preserve contextual continuity and improve precision beyond simple semantic matching.
 While these methods offer insights for post-hoc causal analysis, they apply causal reasoning only after retrieval.
-In contrast, this work incorporates causal cues directly into retrieval, enabling the model to identify causal relationships in the early stage .
+In contrast, our work incorporates causal cues directly into retrieval, enabling the model to identify causal relationships in the early stage.